Shushsa/docs/docs/governance.md

 thus allowing them to earn a portion of the revenue from the exchange.
 However, partners cannot mine or acquire any more tokens than any other validator.

-## Q3: "So council members are not required to be validators?
-What are the requirements to be one?"
+## Q3: So council members are not required to be validators?
+What are the requirements to be one?
 Council members are not validators.
 Initially, governance set will consist of only validators, eventually they will start electing additional members to the governance set, who are not validators but can vote on the governance proposals.
 Those actors are called counsellors.
 In